-Artist in Residence – Winter of 2023
+ARTIST IN RESIDENCE – Winter of 2023

 Pronouns: he/him

-Photo by Tara Geyer.
-Courtesy of ALMA | LEWIS.
+Photo by Tara Geyerc Courtesy of ALMA | LEWIS.

 Yaw Owusu (b.
 1992, Kumasi, Ghana) is a visual artist who creates sculptural installations that repurpose found objects, shifting otherwise – worthless materials into encounters of value, and things of other realities.
 Using steel, gold, silver, copper and found objects in foils; sheets and coins – through activities of change and transformation; removal and attachment; and de-materializing.
 An approach rooted in a sense of playful alchemy that embraces the dynamics of currency, symbolism and meaning.
 Owusu received his BFA in painting from Kwame Nkrumah University of Science and Technology, Kumasi, Ghana and an MFA from Pratt Institute, Brooklyn, New York.
 He is the recipient of the prestigious Kuenyehia Art Prize for Contemporary Ghanaian Art (2018) and the Pratt Circle Award and Outstanding Student Award (2020).
 Owusu currently lives and works in New York and Accra.